shivkumar98/OCP-Java-Examples/src/review_questions/chapter_4/attempt_1/README.md

 My answer: F applies for line 6,  C applies to line 7, B and G apply to line 8

 **B,C,F,G**

+Correct answer: A, F, G - D is an invalid interface, C does not exist!
+A applied to line 7! `BiFunction<String, String>` is not valid.
+While E can work with line 6, it would be completely useless!
+Line 6 is creating something, so it is a supplier!
+So F is valid.
+H is completely invalid.
+G does apply to line 8!

 <br>